LetMeR00t/TA-thehive-cortex/README.md

 - **Organisation**: The name of the organisation against which api calls will be run.
 Default to "-" meaning None.
 - **Proxy URL**: A string that indicates what is the proxy URL to use for this instance if there is any.
 You can specify http/https if you want but the same value will be used for both protocols.
 Default to "-" meaning None
 - **Proxy account**: This is the name of the account to use for the proxy authentication (only basic) that you added under "Accounts".
 It will list you all available accounts you have previously set up.
 Default to "None".
-- **Client Certificate**: Filename of you client certificate if you need one.
+- **Client Certificate**: Filename of your client certificate if you need one.
 This certificate must be placed under "\$APP_FOLDER\$/local" and you just have to set the name of the file here.
 This certificate will be used during the proxy authentication.
 Default to "-" meaning None.
 In the case you would like to do mTLS (Mutual TLS), you can add the public AND private key into the same file and point this file with this field.
 This certificate can be provided as a base64 encoded certificate through the GUI and will be decoded and stored in a dedicated cert file in the local folder.
 - **Host**: Host of your instance (hostname or IP).
 - **Port**: Port used by your instance (Default:9000 for TheHive, 9001 for Cortex).
 - **URI**: Indicates what is the URI based for your instance.
 By default, TheHive/Cortex is installed at the root of the server so the URI would be "/".
 If you are using a Cloud instance, you may have to specify the URI used by your cloud instance.
 For example, if your TheHive instance is accessible with this URL : "https://my-cloud-website.com:443/mythehiveinstance", then you should specify in the URI field "/mythehiveinstance".